 Another simple solution to a generic error on your website is clearing the browser cache.
 Sometimes there’s just a glitch somewhere in the system that’s preventing your site from loading properly.

-Here’s a list of helpful resources for clearing your browser cache (brought to you by an excellent managed WordPress web hosting provider: Kinsta):
+Here’s a list of helpful resources for clearing your browser cache:

 There’s no sense diving deep into internal error solutions if clearing the cache works.